Eisenstein points on the Hilbert cuspidal eigenvariety

 Finally, the argument regarding the properties of the Fourier coefficients of $\cF$ is essentially the same as that in \cite[Prop.~5.7]{BDP}, to which we refer the reader for details. \end{proof}

 We notice that if $d_{\gp} \geqslant d-1$ and $\delta_{F,p}= 0$, then the cuspidal family $\cF$ constructed in the above theorem is an eigenfamily by Theorem~\ref{main-thm}(ii-iii).

-We highlight that $\cF$ coincides with the $\varLambda_{\cO}$-adic cuspidal family $\mathscr{H}$ that Darmon--Dasgupta--Pollack built in \cite[Prop.3.4]{DDP}, using purely analytic arguments, and under the non--vanishing hypothesis \cite[(11)]{DDP} and Leopoldt's hypothesis.
-This algebraic construction will be expanded in a forthcoming work of Betina--Hsieh to study trivial zeros of Katz $p$-adic $L$-functions using $p$-adic Eisenstein congruences for the unitary group $\mathrm{U}(2,1)$.
+We highlight that $\cF$ coincides $\pmod{X^2}$ with the $\varLambda_{\cO}$-adic cuspidal family $\mathscr{H}$ that Darmon--Dasgupta--Pollack built in \cite[Prop.3.4]{DDP} using purely analytic arguments assuming $\delta_{F,p}= 0$ under the non--vanishing hypothesis \cite[(11)]{DDP}.
+This algebraic construction will be expanded in a forthcoming work of Betina--Hsieh on trivial zeros of Katz $p$-adic $L$-functions using $p$-adic Eisenstein congruences for the unitary group $\mathrm{U}(2,1)$.